Biden harnesses Defense Production Act to speed vaccinations and production of protective equipment

 Rubber gloves have not been included as part of the kits, packed with syringes and alcohol swabs, that accompany federal shipments of vaccine.
 Gloves are not required for administering the shots, but medical staff are trained to use them routinely.

-With no supplies arriving from the government, providers have been left to procure their own from shrinking warehouse supplies.
+With no supplies arriving from the government, providers have been left to procure their own from shrinking warehouse stocks.
 The gloves are made out of nitrile butadiene rubber, or NBR, and cost 2.5 to 3.5 cents apiece.

 The gloves are made by dipping molds into vats of liquid NBR.
 But overseas plants are running low on the raw material for dipping, said Chaun Powell, vice president for supplier engagement at hospital group purchasing agent Premier.